 The flow of the game was set on the Bengals' first two red-zone forays, pitting the NFL's second-best red-zone offense scoring touchdowns inside-the-20 against the NFL's second red-zone defense preventing the same.

-The Chargers defense won when they allowed two field goals
+The Chargers defense won when they allowed two field goals.

 The Bengals nosed into the 20 on Burrow's 32-yard flip to Chase into space cutting over the middle as he went over 1,000 yards for the fourth time in his four-year career.

 But the Bengals, who came into the game with the fewest penalties in the league, were plagued by them all night and committed two here when tight end Tanner Hudson was called for an illegal shift and Burrow was called for intentional grounding.
-Evan McPherson was called on to hit a 26-yarder to give them a 3-0 lead.
+McPherson was called on to hit a 26-yarder to give them a 3-0 lead.

 On the next series, the Bengals used two big plays from another wide receiver to get into the red.
 This time it was Higgins, splitting the middle for 20 yards and then converting a fourth-and-one on an eight-yard slant.